mustache-me/Mustache/README.md

 1. Open Mustache preferences
 2. Go to the Applications tab
 3. Add apps to your pinned list and assign custom shortcuts
-4. Enable "Always Show" to display pinned apps even when not running
+4. Pinned apps are prioritized and will always appear when there are available slots

 ## Configuration